ragnarkon/ragnarkon/README.md

 <a href="https://dev.to/ragnarkon"><img src="https://d2fltix0v2e0sb.cloudfront.net/dev-badge.svg" alt="dev.to" height=30/></a> <a href="https://twitter.com/ragnarkon"><img
 src="https://cdn.worldvectorlogo.com/logos/twitter-4.svg" alt="Twitter" height=30/></a>

-I'm a Technology Engineer specializing in configuration management.
-Currently, that includes a lot of Puppet and Terraform, but I'm familiar with most of the popular configuration management tools.
+I'm a Cloud Engineer specializing in configuration management, infrastructure-as-code, and CI/CD.
+Currently, that includes a lot of Puppet and Terraform, but I'm familiar with most of the popular tooling out there.

 My original plan in life was to something in the electrical engineering field.
 That didn't really work out as intended, so instead I tend to spend much of my free time playing with all things hardware.
 Build computers, play with embedded systems, program FPGAs, etc. But I also dabble in web development (Rails) and am currently learning